 September 30, 2022

 Colon cancer begins in the large intestine (colon).
-In some cases, colon cancer is also called colorectal cancer, which is a combination of colon cancer and rectal cancer.
+In some cases, it is also called colorectal cancer, which is a combination of both colon and rectal cancer.
 Depending on where it starts, it is termed colon cancer or rectal cancer.

 Small polyps can produce few to no symptoms.
-Because of this, medical professionals advise routine screening exams to help prevent colon cancer by locating and eliminating polyps before they develop into cancer.
+Because of this, medical professionals advise routine screening exams to help prevent this disease by locating and eliminating polyps before they develop into cancer.

 Early signs and symptoms of colon cancer include: